jieywoo/IAVA/realtimeASAP/README.md

 ## Outputs
 "realtime_ASAP.py" renders 2 output CSV files.
-It records the audio signal of the user along with OpenFace and openSMILE features extracted from the user and agent for each frame (every 0.04s).
+It records the audio signals of the user along with OpenFace and openSMILE features extracted from the user and agent for each frame (every 0.04s).

 - "userAudio_asnumpy.csv":
 record the audio signals of the user and can be converted in WAV file using "recnumpy2wav.py"